 No matter where you are in the greening process, we have tools and resources to take your efforts to the next level.
 For personal assistance, find out how you can get a one-on-one appointment with the Green Guru.

 Additionally, Green Lodging News provides an extensive list of RSS feeds, providing a wealth of information from breaking news and features to articles and blog posts on green and sustainable initiatives.
 Click here to visit their RSS page and subscribe to the news and updates important to you.

 If you're in the beginning stages, you'll want to start out with the lowest hanging fruit.

 Best Practices - check out what properties nationwide have successfully implemented to reduce their carbon footprint

 Eco-Education - review expert-written publications on do's and don'ts

 Eco-Suppliers - how green your vendors are reflects back on you, so take a look at this list of trusted Allied suppliers

-11 Minimum Green Guidelines - these are the basic tactics for any property looking to be considered eco-friendly
+14 Minimum Green Guidelines - developed by AH&LA and TripAdvisor, these are the basic tactics for any property looking to be considered eco-friendly

 Once you've gotten your feet wet, you'll want to record and build off your successes.